-Semmelweis University pays dedicated attention to the recognition of talent, their support and scientific education.
+Semmelweis University pays dedicated attention to the recognition of talented students, their support and scientific education.
 Organised talent support programmes are realised in colleges for advanced studies and within the framework of the talent support programmes.

 Address: Nagyvárad tér Theoretical Building, ground floor 4. , 4 Nagyvárad tér, Budapest 1089